albertxcastro/FeedbackService/README.md

       * User {0} does not own an order with Id {1}

   * **[DELETE]** /api/ProductFeedback/{orderId}/{productId}: Asynchronously deletes a product's feedback which is part of an order that matches the given orderId.
 The response is a message notifying that the feedback was successfully deleted.
-    * If the order does not exist or has not been rated if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
+    * If the order does not exist or has not been rated, or if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
 Error messages displayed:
       * The feedback you are trying to delete does not exists.

   #### FeedbackObject